 Always check with your own veterinarian about what they recommend for your pet.
 Recommendations may vary depending on where you live.

 The Advantage DUO consists of 2 tubes ( one tube of Advantage Multi and one tube of Advantix) that need to be applied at least 2 days a part and applied to 4 spots on the back.
-If you apply Revolution, you just apply in spot no 1.
 If you are applying Advantage Duo products, you apply in 4 spots on the skin on the back.

 Advantix is very toxic to cats.
 We recommend applying the Advantix at night and separating cats and dogs from each other overnight until the product is dry.
 Once the product is dry, it is safe for cats and dogs to be in contact, the issue is the wet form of the product.
 On the other hand, Revolution is safe for cats and there is no need to separate your pets overnight unless they are licking the product off each other which would decrease its potency but not cause toxicity.

-PRODUCT FOR TICKS IN CATS: At this time, because of the increase in ticks in New Brunswick, we do recommend that any outdoor cat be treated with Revolution instead of Advantage II in order to help reduce the population of ticks.
+** PRODUCT FOR TICKS IN CATS-CATS that go outdoors: At this time, because of the increase in ticks in New Brunswick, we do recommend that any outdoor cat be treated with Revolution instead of Advantage II in order to help reduce the population of ticks.